A Survivor Helps Other Survivors Process The Horrors Of The Las Vegas Mass Shooting

 But the weekly survivor meetings at the dance bar will.

-There will be a final gathering, a potluck dinner and remembrance tonight.
+There will be a final gathering, a potluck dinner and remembrance Monday night.

 It won't be a memorial or a celebration, really, Ghaed says, but something in between.

-Starting today, Dr. Ghaed is offering her lessons from the Las Vegas shooting with a free online book and resource links for dealing with mass trauma and violence.
+Starting now, Ghaed is offering her lessons from the Las Vegas shooting with a free online book and resource links for dealing with mass trauma and violence.